 Drive user referrals by sending contextual messages.
 Creating such in-apps when a user accomplishes something on the app will act as a stimulus for them to share their achievements with their friends and hence more referral user growth for your app.

-Welcome your app users by familiarizing with the layout of the app.
+Welcome your app users by familiarizing them with the layout of the app.
 Such in-apps work great when the user first opens your app.
-Remember, given the fact that a large number of users tend to drop-off during the first few instances of your app it makes absolute sense to have in-apps that help users find their bearings with your app.
+Remember, given the fact that a large number of users tend to drop off during the first few instances of your app it makes absolute sense to have in-apps that help users find their bearings with your app.

-It doesn’t help if the messages are not good looking enough to evoke a response from your users after all.
-In-app messages need to look native and a natural part of the app making it a part of the app experience.
-Ugly looking in-app messages that are reminiscent of the web pop-ups can be a huge turn off for a lot of users.
-A large part of in-apps’ success depends on how they seamlessly blend-in with the app design.
+It doesn’t help if the messages are not good-looking enough to evoke a response from your users after all.
+In-app messages need to look native and a natural part of the app making them a part of the app experience.
+Ugly looking in-app messages that are reminiscent of the web pop-ups can be a huge turn-off for a lot of users.
+A large part of in-apps’ success depends on how they seamlessly blend in with the app design.
 Here are a few examples of the same:

 Choose from a vast set of customizable pre-loaded templates and create campaigns on the go with your customer in mind.